Thanga Meenkal: Reception

-The film received critical acclaim.
 Rediff gave 4 stars out of 5 and wrote, "Thanga Meenkal is a heartwarming story told brilliantly with a simplicity and honesty that is seen so rarely in films these days".
-Behindwoods gave 3.75 stars out of 5 and wrote, "Thanga Meengal brims with heart felt heavy emotions, has lifelike performances and is a brilliantly made film".
 IBN Live gave 3.5 out of 5 and wrote, "Barring few minor flaws, Thanga Meengal cuts you deep emotionally and achieves what several films in the recent past couldn't".
 The Times of India gave 3.5 stars out of 5 and wrote, "Thanga Meenkal shares many of Kattradhu Thamizhs film's strengths and flaws.
 It is a well-intentioned effort, strikingly shot, and held together by persuasive performances.
 At the same time, it is also relentlessly grim and bludgeons you into submitting to the point of view of the filmmaker, and by the time it ends, makes you believe you have personally gone through the ordeals of the film's characters.
 But, thankfully, it doesn't have the intense—and incredibly misplaced—anger that scorched through the latter, to leave you feeling miserable in the end.
 In its place, there is a welcome amount of poetry and grey, and a little bit of warmth, which shows a filmmaker evolving, trying to polish off his rough edges".
 Sify wrote, "Thangameengal is an honest and brave attempt by director Ram, though not in the same league as his Kattradhu Thamizh.
 It is a simple, heart-warming tale of love and bonding between a father and daughter, told in a high pitched melodramatic way".
-Indiaglitz gave 3 stars out of 5 wrote, "Ram deserves a special mention for his direction cum acting, with only two movies he has proved his mettle and Kollywood needs more directors like him no doubt".
 In contrast, The New Indian Express wrote, "A film should either entertain or be inspiring and stir one emotionally.
 Unfortunately, Thanga Meengal does neither".
 However, its review was lambasted by its readers in comments section.
 Baradwaj Rangan of The Hindu wrote "(Director Ram) clearly thinks about what he’s doing, how he’s shaping his material.
 There are unusual point-of-view shots...but these stray stretches are undone by the director’s aggressiveness."